ryanwtf88/megacloud-keys/README.md

-# MegaCloud & CloudVidz Key Extractor
+# MegaCloud Key Extractor
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Node](https://img.shields.io/badge/node-%3E%3D18-success.svg)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

-Automated tool to extract decryption keys for **MegaCloud** (RabbitStream) and **CloudVidz** streaming services.
+Automated tool to extract decryption keys for **MegaCloud** (RabbitStream).
 This repository uses **Google Gemini 2.0 Flash** AI to intelligently deobfuscate and extract the 64-bit encryption keys used by these players.

 The keys are automatically updated and committed to this repository.